Coffa/angular-clamp/README.md

 <div clamp="3" ng-bind="text"></div>
 ```

-The number 3 here means that the number of lines will display
+The number 3 here means that the number of lines will be displayed